 This chewy cake is sweet and decadent.
-The ingredients are very local: ripe palmyra fruit, rice flour, yeast, palm sugar, and water.
+The ingredients are very local including ripe palmyra fruit, rice flour, yeast, palm sugar, and water.
 Palm sugar is very widely used in Cambodian desserts.
 This much affordable street food can be found almost everywhere in Siem Reap.
 They are steamed in large pots, and served with coconut milk drizzled on top.

 Bamboo cooked rice: also called kralan in Khmer.
-This savoury snack is made from sticky rice, black beans, and coconut milk.
+This savoury snack is from sticky rice, black beans, and coconut milk.
 These ingredients are stuffed in a bamboo section, and then the whole thing is roasted for about 30 to 45 minutes.
 If you want to save your stomach space for more delicious snacks, we recommend you one bamboo section and split the rice up with your friend.

-Grilled bananas: this street food is self-explanatory in its nature.
+This street food is self-explanatory in its nature.
 Bananas are put on skewers, sprinkled with palm sugar, and then grilled on charcoal until the bananas are caramelized and turned golden.

-Beef sausages and papaya salad: these sausages have a deep red color due to the spices used, and sold as a street BBQ decadent.
+These sausages have a deep red color due to the spices used, and sold as a street BBQ decadent.
 Very often you can purchase a papaya salad to eat with.
 The salad includes papaya, dried shrimps, tomatoes, bean sprouts, cucumbers, chilies, garlic, etc.

-Exotic fruits: Siem Reap, like other cities of Southest Asia, is where you can taste the best exotic fruits without breaking your budget.
-Rambutan, palm fruits, snake fruits, mangoes, lychees, jackfruit, you name it.
+Siem Reap, like other cities of Southest Asia, is where you can taste the best exotic fruits without breaking your budget.
+Rambutan, palm fruits, snake fruits, mangoes, lychees, jackfruits, you name it.
 Try a bit of everything, and buy some more on your way home if you luggage allows.
 Visit local open air market like Psar Cha Old Market or the Night Market and you will be surprised at the amount of fresh fruit sold there.
 Cambodia tours packages

-Chive dumplings: called nom kachai in Khmer; you can buy these dumplings at the Old Market.
+It is nom kachai in Khmer; you can buy these dumplings at the Old Market.
 They are just rice flour pockets filled with freshly chopped chives, and fried in oil.
 Simple, but delicious, and most of all, cheap!
 They are served with a basic sweet and sour sauce that is a mixture of fish sauce, sugar, and vinegar.

 Street food in Siem Reap for the strong hearted

-Deep fried chili pepper crickets and grasshoppers: these are considered the staples of Siem Reap street food; some say they taste like fried prawns.
+These are under consideration of the staples of Siem Reap street food; some say they taste like fried prawns.
 Like many other insects sold on the streets, the crickets and grasshoppers are seasoned with salt, palm sugar, chili peppers, and herbs before being deep fried.
 This results in a very crispy and crunchy texture.
 Again, the Old Market and Night Market are your safe bets.
 And while you’re in it, try the fried silkworms also (spoiler alert: they are a bit squishy in texture).

 Asia Travel Lover